salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 ## Loops

 **Looping Statements** are used to repeatedly execute the same code block over and over while modifying the values of certain variables.
 Computers are really good at repeating tasks over and over, sometimes to a fault.
-For example, depending on the size of the intruder, you may want your robot to repeatedly deliver non-lethal roundhouse kicks to intruder's face until he or she is incapacitated.
-A FOR LOOP can help you with that, but if you don't program the loop properly, you run the risk of over-delivering roundhouse kicks to the intruder's face.

 ### FOR LOOPS